TITLE 8 SOCIAL SERVICES

 E. “Conditionally safe” means that one or more safety threats have been identified that places the child in present or impending danger of serious harm, however one or more protective capacities has been identified to offset, mitigate or control the threat of present or impending danger of serious harm.

-I. “Engagement” refers to the family’s commitment to the PSD intervention and subsequent involvement of the family with PS and community resources throughout the case.
+J. “Engagement” refers to the family’s commitment to the PSD intervention and subsequent involvement of the family with PSD and community resources throughout the case.

-Q. “In-home services” are services provided without court intervention that are expected to enhance the family’s ability to function independently of PSD, improve safety for children, create stability within the home, and develop healthy and supportive on-going community relationships.
+R. “In-home services” (IHS) are services provided without court intervention that are expected to enhance the family’s ability to function independently of PSD, improve safety for children, create stability within the home, and develop healthy and supportive on-going community relationships.